 Our key commitments include:

-- Minimise discharges from our wastewater treatment plants
+- minimising discharges from our wastewater treatment plants

-- Reduce greenhouse gas emissions and adapt to climate change
+- reducing greenhouse gas emissions and adapting to climate change.

 Sustainable development goals